Moehre2/nanoHighlighter/README.md

 # nanoHighlighter
-A Highlighter for the GNU nano editor...
+A Highlighter for the GNU nano editor.

+# Supported Languages